JonmarCorpuz/SecondBrain/AWS - ELB.md

 * Continuously monitors the health of targets by periodically sending health checks
 * Supports SSL/TLS termination, allowing it to offload the SSL/TLS encryption and decryption process from the backend targets in order to improve performance and reduce the computational overhead on the targets
 * Integrates with various AWS services (Ex: *Amazon EC2*, *Amazon ECS*, *etc.*), allowing it to load balance traffic to a wide range of target types
+* Can load balance to IP addresses, meaning that it can work in a hybrid mode and load balance to on-premises servers as well

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)